Hypergear/UCL_Dissertation/Report/Results.md

 ![result_his_countryCount](img/result_his_countryDegreeCount.png)
 ###### _Figure. %&%&%.
 Country degree in histogram_

-Combined to that, the distribution of this result shows a high clustering of the domestic connection in south east asia and europe.
+Combined to that, the distribution of Figure %&%&%& shows a high clustering of the domestic connection in South east asia and Europe.
 As the majority of the countries are having less than 25 direct STC connection to other states, in this case the design of STC tend to build a loosen and distributed network in a small area.
 Countries such as $K_{Indonesia}=224$, $K_{United States}=216$, $K_{United States}=118$ are way outnumbered than rest of 180 countries accounting 26% of global landing station count.
 Such, these countries are tend to have more redundancy cables than the rest of the world.
 This network has the edge density = 1/17, this ratio indicates the gap between actual edge and the max possible edge.

 #### Bandwidth shortage due to the nature growth

-Despite the development of the local cashing services(eg. CDN) over last two decades, increased investments in STC by the tech giants and continued construction of data centers around the globe, the demand on the international bandwidth seem to increase in the next few year according to the estimation and statistics from ITU(ITU, 2022).
+Despite the development of the local cashing services(eg. CDN) over last two decades, increased investments in STC by the tech giants and continued construction of data centers around the globe, the demand on the international bandwidth seem to increase in the next few year according to the estimation and statistics from ITU(@itu_2022_country).

 ![result_hbar_capacityGap](img/result_hbar_capacityGap.png)
 ###### _Figure. %&%&%N. Country most vulnerable to international bandwidth shortage_